Ecpii/umich-notes/stats412/Hypothesis Testing.md

 $$
 s^2 = \frac{1}{n - 1} \sum_{i = 1}^n (X_I - \overline X)^2
 $$
-The test statistics we will use is
+The test statistics we will use are
 $$
 \chi^2 = \frac{(n - 1)s^2}{\sigma^2_0}
 $$